 Nearly 44 percent of LFPS interviewed mention poor infrastructure as their biggest challenge.
 Poor infrastructure manifests itself in a range of ways, including a lack of toilets and sanitation facilities, dilapidated classrooms, sub-standard access roads leading to the school, flooding hazard, and land erosion.
 These infrastructure challenges are more pronounced in the Upper East and in rural and unregistered schools.
-For example, while 88 percent of schools report having toilets, the proportion is
+For example, while 88 percent of schools report having toilets, the proportion is below 50 percent for schools in the Upper East.
+The average number of toilets per school across all regions is 5.5, but on average only 3.8 are functioning.
+This means the ratio of students to functioning toilets is 94 to 1.

-Upper East